 Project management skills

-Then, you need skills in customer experience.
-Every interaction between the customer and the B2B CRM program is an opportunity to make their lives better.
-To solve them problems, and educate and inform them.
+Then, you need customer experience skills.
+Every interaction between the customer and the B2B CRM program is a chance to educate.
+To solved their problems and make their lives better.

-You’d also pull on marketing communication skills like advertising, public relations and digital marketing.
-You need to understand how to brief and manage a co-ordinated activity program to drive awareness, consideration, trial and loyalty.
+You also pull on marketing communication skills like advertising, public relations and digital marketing.
+You write briefs to run a co-ordinated activity program to drive awareness, consideration, trial and loyalty.

 Finally, you also need to understand how marketing technology works to run a B2B CRM program.

-There’s a necessary set of systems, processes and IT set-up required to make it work seamlessly and to make it secure.
+There’s a necessary set of systems, processes and IT skills to make it work seamlessly.
+To make everything reliable and secure.

 It needs regular maintenance and upgrades, for example.
 You need to be across those.

 You need to know how to set up your digital data system.
 That’s how you make sure each HCP gets an experience tailored to their specific needs.